 About Al Jassasiya

-Ships of Greek design appear to be represented singly and perhaps as a fleet perhaps signifying local occupants observation of a Greek reconnaissance mission by Alexander the Great‘s Admiral, general Nearchus.
+Al Jassasiya in Qatar is the half-mile-wide site of a fascinating and vast collection of stone carvings or petroglyphs, yet it is unknown as to when the mysterious petroglyphs were created.
+Ships of Greek design appear to be represented perhaps signifying local occupants observed a Greek reconnaissance mission by Alexander the Great‘s Admiral, general Nearchus.

 The mysterious petroglyphs were first reported by Danish archaeologist Peter Glob.
 Beginning in 1961, a Danish archaeological mission studied Al Jassasiya but could not determine the date or culture of the people who created the petroglyphs at the site.
 Habitation of Qatar dates back 50,000 years, and ruins of dwellings containing both local and foreign pottery were found nearby which dated to the 15th century BC.

 At this time, Qatar is believed to have been trading with the Kassite Babylonians, and engaging in shellfish dye production.
 However, while some researchers have argued the carvings at Al Jassasiya are much older, others have highlighted the softness of the rocks on the outcrops that can be shaped quite easily.
 This argument suggests that the carvings were made more recently.